davidmoten/word-wrap/README.md

 ```

 Note that the `WordWrap` builder used above is quite flexible and allows you to take input from a `Reader`, `InputStream`, classpath resource, `File`, `String` and has similar options for output.

+## Rewrapping classic fiction
+A good test is to rewrap novels downloaded from Gutenberg (copied from the html form).
+When you run `mvn test` the output of *The Importance of Being Earnest*, *The Black Gang*, and *Treasure Island* are rewrapped into the directory `target` with line lengths of 20, 20 and 80 respectively.
+Part of the testing process for this library in addition to lots of unit tests is inspecting the wrapped output from these novels.

 ## Build
 Use maven: